...

 Dual Authority in Wage Determination

-India does not set a minimum wage based on one size fits all.
+India does not set a minimum wage based on a one-size-fits-all approach.
 Instead, the regulatory structure is distinguished by a dual system of wage computation:

 • The central body sets minimum pay for some jobs with national relevance.
 This guarantees that a uniform pay floor benefits roles and important sectors.